 RTMP is an Adobe Flash Player protocol for delivering real-time video.

-This protocol uses an IP connection or a polling HTTP tunnel.
-The protocol is a container for data packets.
+This real-time messaging protocol uses an IP connection or a polling HTTP tunnel.
+The RTMP protocol is a container for data packets.
 This might be in Action Message Format or in a format called raw audio/video data.
 The latter is found in the Flash Video Format.

 RTSP is a network-control protocol.
 You can use this option to create streaming sessions between a server and a client.
 The format is a PULL technology, and it requires the user to initiate a session.
-We often see RTSP in IP Cameras with H.264.
+When comparing RTMP vs RTSP, we often see RTSP in IP Cameras with H.264.

 RTSP is the default format for streaming Windows Media.
 It’s important to note that there is also a streaming protocol called MMS (Microsoft Media Services).
 MMS is an older format that Microsoft dropped in 2008 in favor of RTSP.